Hatfield Forest: Facilities

 There are many miles of walks within Hatfield Forest, which is crossed by several rights of way, and is open at all times to those on foot.
 A car park at the entrance is always open.

 Two boardwalks improve accessibility for visitors, especially those with buggies.
 One goes to the Lake and the facilities in the Lake Area, while the other is a sensory trail, which helps those who are visually impaired to understand and enjoy the Forest.
 Horse riding and fishing are allowed subject to permits being obtained.

+Hatfield Forest is one of the three forests of west Essex alluded to in the Three Forests Way.
+This is a 59-mile (95 km) long-distance circular path which passes through Hainault Forest, Epping Forest and Hatfield Forest.
+The Forest Way, Essex is a 25-mile (40 km) long-distance footpath which runs from Loughton via Epping Forest to Hatfield Forest.